-Angels Protect Us
+1. Angels Protect Us

 Psalm 91:11-12 says, “For He shall give His angels charge over you, to keep you in all your ways.
 In their hands they shall bear you up, lest you dash your foot against a stone.”

-Angels Guide Us
+2. Angels Guide Us

-In the book of Genesis, we have the story of Sodom and Gomorrah’s destruction.
-Abraham pled in prayer for the deliverance of Lot and his family.
-And when Abraham prayed to God, God dispatched some angels to get Lot and his family out of Sodom.
-Genesis 19:15-16 recounts, “And when the morning dawned, the angels urged Lot to hurry, saying, ‘Arise, take your wife, and your two daughters who are here, lest you be consumed in the punishment of the city.’
-And while he lingered, the men took hold of his hand, his wife’s hand, and the hands of his two daughters, the LORD being merciful to him, and they brought him out and set him outside the city And it came to pass, when they had brought them forth abroad, that the angel said, ‘Escape for thy life; look not behind thee, neither stay thou in the plain; escape to the mountain, lest thou be consumed.”‘
+In the book of Genesis, we find the story of Sodom and Gomorrah’s destruction.
+Abraham pled with God to protect Lot and his family.
+As Abraham prayed to God, the Lord dispatched some angels to guide Lot and his family out of Sodom.
+Genesis 19:15-17 recounts, “When the morning dawned, the angels urged Lot to hurry, saying, ‘Arise, take your wife, and your two daughters who are here, lest you be consumed in the punishment of the city.’
+And while he lingered, the men took hold of his hand, his wife’s hand, and the hands of his two daughters, the Lord being merciful to him, and they brought him out and set him outside the city.
+So it came to pass, when they had brought them outside, that he said, ‘Escape for your life!
+Do not look behind you nor stay anywhere in the plain.
+Escape to the mountains, lest you be destroyed.”‘

-Angels Encourage Us
+3. Angels Encourage Us

-Angels Deliver Us
+4. Angels Deliver Us

+During Daniel’s captivity, it was an angel who protected him in the lions’ den.
+After surviving the ordeal, he explained, “My God sent His angel and shut the lions’ mouths, so that they have not hurt me, because I was found innocent before Him” (Daniel 6:22).
 When Peter was in prison, the angel of the Lord came and told Peter to get up quickly, “And his chains fell off his hands” (Acts 12:7).

-Angels Enlighten Us
+5. Angels Enlighten Us

 “Now when Herod was dead, behold, an angel of the Lord appeared in a dream to Joseph in Egypt, saying, ‘Arise, take the young Child and His mother, and go to the land of Israel, for those who sought the young Child’s life are dead'” (Matthew 2:19-20).

-Angels Empower Us
+6. Angels Empower us

-When Jesus was praying in the Garden of Gethsemane, The Bible says, “Then an angel appeared to Him from heaven, strengthening Him” (Luke 22:43).
+When Jesus was praying in the Garden of Gethsemane, the Bible says, “Then an angel appeared to Him from heaven, strengthening Him” (Luke 22:43).

 Time magazine reports, “For those who choke too easily on God and his rules … angels are the handy compromise, all fluff and meringue, kind, nonjudgmental.
 They are available to everyone, like aspirin.”